-Many of us have enjoyed more quality time with our pets having been forced to work from home due to the COVID-19 pandemic.
+Many of us have enjoyed more quality time with our pets having been forced to work from home due to the pandemic.
 Now that lock downs are being lifted and the country is “reopening,” millions of Americans are going back to work and leaving their four-legged co-workers at home.
 Since cats and dogs are creatures of habit, this routine change can lead to feelings of stress and separation anxiety.
 Although, let’s be honest: some cats believe absence makes the heart grow fonder.

 Going back to work means adjusting to a “new normal” of masks, social distancing and temperature checks.
 We’re not only going to miss frequent snuggle breaks, but it’s going to take a while for us to feel comfortable in a new work environment.
 If you’ve recently adopted a pet, they must think they’re in heaven since their favorite hooman is home all day, every day.
 That’s why returning to work may be even harder on recently adopted cats and dogs.